 A pension fund is a retirement fund that receives frequent contributions (usually monthly) from you and your employer.
 At retirement, you can access up to one third of the benefit in cash, and the remaining two thirds must be used to purchase an income annuity.

-A provident fund is the same as a pension fund, but differs in that when you resign or retire, you can take the entire sum as cash, which you’ll be taxed on.
-You don’t need to purchase an annuity.
+A provident fund is the same as a pension fund, but prior to 1 March 2021, it differed in that when you resigned or retired, you could take the entire sum as cash, which you’d be taxed on.
+You wouldn’t need to purchase an annuity.
+With the retirement reforms introduced from 1 March 2021, provident funds are now more similar to pension funds, and the following now applies:

 What happens to my provident fund if I leave the company before I retire?